loopccoew/Buffer-6.0/RGRS SQUAD-27-STUDY PLANNER/README.md

-The data structures that we have used in this project are : Maps,HashMap,Array(for Snakes and Ladders mini game and tic-tac-toe) and ArrayList(study planner).
+The data structures that we have used in this project are : Maps, HashMap, Array(for Snakes and Ladders mini game and tic-tac-toe) and ArrayList(study planner).